DeNepo/ux-ui-design/homework-briefs/interview.md

 - Their background (Professional, programming, personal)
 - Their ambitions (Professional, programming, personal)
 - Outside interests (For tying into a personal statement)
-- And much more!
-Listen to your partner and ask questions about what they tell you.
+- And much more ... listen to your partner and ask questions about what they tell you.

+The best way to do your interview is with a lot of `why?`.
+Start your interview with one or two open-ended questions and follow up with a lot of `why?`, this gives your partner the chance to really explain themselves instead of just answering your questions.
+You might find that they even learn something about themselves!

 ### Notes